benedikturcan/Report-Installed-OS-Patches/README.md

 - lastWeek
 - currentMonth
 - lastMonth

+💾 Output Format: <br>
-Output Format: Decide whether you want the output in CSV or PDF format.
+Decide whether you want the output in CSV or PDF format.

 Instructions:
 Install Dependencies:
 After cloning or downloading the code, navigate to the project directory in your terminal.